kampaitees/Data-Exploration-Handling-Challenges-of-Medical-Image-Data/README.md

 ### Pre-processing our data using the image_generator.

-In this step we will also be reducing the image size down to 320x320 pixels.
+In this step, we will also be reducing the image size down to 320x320 pixels.
 <br>

 #### Flow from directory with specified batch size and target image size